Legal outsourcing: Reasons

 Among the leading proponents of this process have been corporate clients concerned with rising legal expenses.
 The legal departments of corporations began using the services of such providers.
 Soon these corporations began to pressure their legal representatives to outsource certain legal processes to cut costs.

-Cost saving is the biggest attraction for the western firms that outsource their legal work.
-India's legal services are widely considered affordable, efficient, and above all, skilled.
-For a legal job outsourced in India, the U.S. firm pays hardly one-fourth or one-fifth of what it has to pay in the U.S. for the same work.

 Advantages

 Most firms and corporations outsource primarily to save cash, and this is considered the biggest advantage for legal outsourcing.
 While an attorney in major legal markets such as the US may charge from $150 to $500 per hour when performing rote services, legal process outsourcing firms generally charge a small fraction of that price.
 It has attracted major corporations to outsource specific work outside their legal departments.
 Many destinations for outsourcing have benefited from the upsurge in bankruptcies and litigations after the 2008 financial crisis.

 As reported in the ABA Journal, "[t]he market for outsourced legal work is booming in India.
 While lawyers there are doing a lot of routine work, they are also handling some interesting legal matters, including work for the makers of movies and television shows."
 As stated in USA Today, "'[y]ou could call it "Outsourcing 2.0" or maybe even "3.0."
 Now firms are increasingly trying to leverage expertise,' says Saikat Chaudhuri, an assistant professor in the business school at the University of Pennsylvania.
 Legal Outsourcing is 'growing very, very quickly.'"